 Protein is made of building blocks called amino acids.
 Although the human body can make some of these amino acids, nine of them (the essential amino acids) must be obtained from food.
 Soy foods and animal sources of protein (milk, eggs, meat, poultry, fish, and seafood) contain all the essential amino acids in the amounts our bodies need.

 Most plant foods contain some of the essential amino acids in varying amounts.
 Beans have some amino acids, and grains have other amino acids.
 Eating these different types of food throughout the day will provide your body with adequate protein.

 Foods that contain protein

-Lean meat, poultry, or fish.
-A cooked serving is 75 grams.
+- Lean meat, poultry, or fish.
+A cooked serving is 75 grams (2.5 oz).
+(75 grams is about the size and thickness of a deck of cards or the palm of your hand.)
 You can use your hand to judge other portion sizes.

 Health Tools help you make wise health decisions or take action to improve your health.

 Primary Medical Reviewer Sarah A. Marshall, MD - Family Medicine